WBBL 2025 Strategy: MatchMind's Cricket Prediction Markets Success

 Perth Scorchers

-Across all 50,000 simulations, these three repeatedly appeared as finalists and champions — far more often than the market priced.
+Across all 50,000 simulations, these three teams repeatedly appeared as finalists and champions—far more often than the market priced.

 Probability advantage